 Taking daily valacyclovir, an antiviral medicine, can prevent spread of genital herpes to your sexual partner even when you do not have an active outbreak.

 A woman who gets

-genital herpes while she is pregnant is at risk of passing the infection to her
+genital herpes while she is pregnant could pass the infection to her

 genital herpes or have had an outbreak in the past.

-know if you are currently having an outbreak of genital herpes, especially if
+know if you are currently having an outbreak, especially if

-Genital herpes infection is often transmitted by people who do not know they
+Herpes is often transmitted by people who don't know they

-are infected and do not have symptoms.
+are infected and don't have symptoms.
 Use condoms.

 oral sex from partners who have